mosaicml/examples/examples/deeplab/README.md

 ## On memory constraints

 In previous blog posts ([1](https://www.mosaicml.com/blog/farewell-oom), [2](https://www.mosaicml.com/blog/billion-parameter-gpt-training-made-easy))
-we demonstrated Auto Grad Accum.
+we demonstrated Automatic Microbatching.
 This allows Composer to automatically execute each batch as multiple microbatches to save memory.
 This means the same configuration can be run on different hardware or on fewer devices without manually tuning the batch size or (significantly) changing the optimization.
-This feature is thoroughly tested, but if there are any issues, you can manually set `grad_accum` to your desired value.
+This feature is thoroughly tested, but if there are any issues, you can manually set `device_train_microbatch_size` to your desired value.

 ## Contact Us